 • Toothbrushes can transmit viruses, including SARS-CoV-2, and can be disinfected with 0.5% hydrogen peroxide solution.

-• Contact Authority Dental emergency helpline if you need a same-day emergency dentist appointment.
+• Contact Authority Dental emergency helpline if you need a same-day emergency dental appointment or affordable dental care.
 We're open 24 hours a day, 7 days a week.

 What should you know about COVID-19 and dental health?